matwerber1/aws-multi-account-cicd-pipelines-demo/README.md

 ## Deployment

 1. Install `gettext` to help with generating example template files.
 If on MacOS, use `brew install gettext`.
+This is used to dynamically insert environment variables from `config.sh` into some of our templatized CLI commands.

 1. Make sure your local AWS CLI has been configured with a profile for each of your devops, test, and production accounts.
-Afterward, export the profile names of each account, and your devops account ID, to your local shell, as we will need this later:
+Afterward, export the profile names and account IDs of each account:

     ```sh
-    TEST_PROFILE="testProfile"
-    PROD_PROFILE="prodProfile"
-    DEVOPS_PROFILE="devOpsProfile"
-    DEVOPS_ACCOUNT_ID="111222333444"
+    export DEVOPS_PROFILE="your_devops_profile"
+    export TEST_PROFILE="your_test_profile"
+    export PROD_PROFILE="your_prod_profile"

+    export DEVOPS_ACCOUNT_ID="111111111111"
+    export TEST_ACCOUNT_ID="222222222222"
+    export PROD_ACCOUNT_ID="333333333333"
     ```

-1. Create cross-account IAM roles in your test account by launching the CloudFormation stack below:

-    ```sh
-    aws cloudformation deploy \
-        --stack-name crossaccount-deployment-roles \
-        --template-file lib/deployment-account/cf-cross-account-iam-roles.yaml \
-        --capabilities CAPABILITY_NAMED_IAM \
-        --profile $TEST_PROFILE \
-        --parameter-overrides \
-            DevOpsAccountId=$DEVOPS_ACCOUNT_ID
-    ```

-1. Create cross-account IAM roles in the prod account, as well:

-    ```sh
-    aws cloudformation deploy \
-        --stack-name crossaccount-deployment-roles \
-        --template-file lib/deployment-account/cf-cross-account-iam-roles.yaml \
-        --capabilities CAPABILITY_NAMED_IAM \
-        --profile $PROD_PROFILE \
-        --parameter-overrides \
-            DevOpsAccountId=$DEVOPS_ACCOUNT_ID
-    ```
+1. Optionally, edit any other parameters in `config.sh`.
+These parameters control things such as the name of the IAM roles, pipeline resources, etc. that will be created.

+1. Run `./deploy.sh`.
+This single script will create empty CodeCommit repositories attached to their own CI/CD pipelines in the DevOps account, as well as cross-account IAM roles in the test and prod account needed for deployment.

+1. The `lib/codecommit-examples` directory contains a folder with source code for each of the demo CI/CD pipelines.
+Push the code from each folder to its respective CodeCommit repository in your DevOps account and watch as the CI/CD pipeline triggers.

 ## Diagrams & Examples